kodo-exchange/contracts/readme.md

 ## Tokenlist

-We maintain a [token list](https://raw.githubusercontent.com/kodo-exchange/tokenlist/main/tokenlist.json).
+We are maintaining a [token list](https://raw.githubusercontent.com/kodo-exchange/tokenlist/main/tokenlist.json).
 If you want your token to be listed, make a PR to this repo([kodo-exchange/tokenlist](https://github.com/kodo-exchange/tokenlist)) and become our partner.